nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 #### Loading Header Immature Rule
 [loading header immature Rule]: #loading-header-immature-error

-**Attention** that the script can only load the header of a block which is 4 epochs ago, otherwise the header is immature and the transaction must wait.
-For example, if the block is the first block in epoch 4, a transaction loading its header can only be included in the first block of epoch 8 and later blocks.
+Attention that all the blocks referenced in header deps must be 4 epochs ago, otherwise the header is immature and the transaction must wait.
+For example, if the block is the first block in epoch 4, a transaction with its header as a header dep can only be included in the first block of epoch 8 and later blocks.

+This rule will be removed since ckb2021 as proposed in [RFC36].

+[RFC36]: ../0036-remove-header-deps-immature-rule/0036-remove-header-deps-immature-rule.md

 ### Load Header By Field
 [load header by field]: #load-header-by-field